Stem Cell Therapy

 Are You a Candidate for Stem Cell Therapy?

-Patients suffering from osteoarthritis are usually good candidates for stem cell therapy, as well as, patients with injuries to soft tissues, tendons, ligaments, and cartilage.
-Depending on the severity of the injury or condition, stem cell therapy may be used in conjunction with orthopedic surgery to speed up recovery.
+Depending on the severity of the injury or condition, stem cell therapy can be used in conjunction with orthopedic surgery to speed up recovery.

-Stem Cell Therapy in West Bloomfield and Farmington Hills, Michigan
+Stem Cell Therapy and PRP Therapy in West Bloomfield and Farmington Hills, Michigan

-To talk to one of our orthopedic doctors about platelet-rich plasma therapy in Oakland County, MI, contact Lederman Kwartowitz Center for Orthopedics & Sports Medicine.
-After evaluating your injury, our physicians will let you know if PRP therapy is right for you.
+To talk to one of our orthopedic doctors about Stem Cell Therapy or PRP Therapy in Oakland County, MI, contact Lederman Kwartowitz Center for Orthopedics & Sports Medicine.
+After evaluating your injury, our physicians will let you know if one of these treatments is right for you.
 Call (248) 669-2000 today or use our online form to request a consultation with one of our orthopedic doctors.